HonAnson/HonAnson.github.io/_pages/about.md

 Hi, my name is Anson Hon.
 Welcome and thank you for visiting my personal page.

 Here are a few facts about me:
-- I am currently MSc Applied Machine Learning student at Imperial College London
+- Previously MSc Applied Machine Learning student at Imperial College London
-- I am working on my thesis: NeRF LiDAR 3D Reconstruction
+- My MSc thesis: Neural LiDAR 3D Reconstruction
-- I am interested in mahcine learning and computer vision
+- I am interested in mahcine learning and computer vision!

 Feel free to checkout my portfolio and my CV.
 The best way to contact me will be through email: [hon.anson@gmail.com](hon.anson@gmail.com)